Hearing loops becoming more popular, thanks to increased advocacy

 You may have noticed some venues have installed induction loop systems, an inexpensive fix with the potential to help millions of people hear more clearly.
-Those that have had the opportunity to take advantage of this technology say it is life changing; unfortunately loop systems aren’t as widely used as they should be, although that may be changing due to increased advocacy in recent years.
+Those that have had the opportunity to take advantage of this technology say it is life changing.
+Unfortunately, loop systems aren’t as widely used as they should be, although that may be changing due to increased advocacy in recent years.

 Loop systems have multiple advantages:

-Advocacy for hearing loop systems received a national push in June 2010, when the Hearing Loss Association of America and the American Academy of Audiology teamed up for a successful one year public education campaign called “Get in the Hearing Loop” designed to bring awareness to and increase the use of induction loops across the country.
+Advocacy for hearing loop systems received a national push in June 2010, when the Hearing Loss Association of America and the American Academy of Audiology teamed up for a successful year-long public education campaign called “Get in the Hearing Loop” designed to bring awareness to and increase the use of induction loops across the country.
 The campaign not only served to bring awareness to the public about the necessity and benefits of the technology, but involved hearing healthcare professionals in getting information out to their patients about taking full advantage of the telecoil technology available to them.

 Braille on elevator buttons and wheelchair ramps are now commonplace, the hope is that loop systems will follow suit.
 Certainly, laws need to be changed to bring hearing technology up to date with measures in place for other disabilities.
 But in the meantime, advocating for hearing accessible technology is important both at a national and local level in order to help improve the lives of those with hearing loss, allow them to live more independently and be fully engaged in their communities.
-Accessible communication such as loop systems would allow those with hearing loss or hearing impairment the same opportunities as the rest of the community when it comes to entertainment, community involvement, employment, health care and education.
+Accessible communication such as loop systems would allow those with hearing loss the same opportunities as the rest of the community when it comes to entertainment, community involvement, employment, healthcare and education.

 The good news is that across the country, awareness of loop technology is increasing, and communities are responding by installing the systems in both public and private venues.
 Michigan and New York are leading the charge, with hundreds of loop systems installed just in the past five years.
 The advocacy efforts of a vocal few have led to spaces such as movie theaters, concert halls, churches, conference rooms, banks, airports, train stations, classrooms, sports stadiums, meeting rooms, universities and even taxis are becoming hearing accessible.